phandolin/soninjas.lamp/README.md

            tags: lamp

-## Role Variables
+Role Variables
 --------------

 You can change the document root of Apache in `vars/main.yml` .
 You are free to change any part of the role and adapt it to your needs

-## Author Information
+Author Information
 ------------------
-Southern Oregon Net Ninjas
+Southern Oregon Net Ninjas contact: phil@southernoregonnetninjas.com
-(Hat tip to Francisco M Varo Villodres student of SysAdmin in Málaga, Spain. for the initial lamp installation)